xueyingzhao8/xueyingzhao8.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a Ph.D. candidate in Economics at the University of Warwick, specializing in Information Economics, Mechanism Design, and Industrial Organization.
 My research investigates the interplay of information, beliefs, and incentives in strategic settings.

-I am currently on the 2024/25 job market.
 Here is my [C.V.](../files/cv_xueying_zhao.pdf)

 ## Job Market Paper